GerdaHolman/PacMan/README.md

   This game allows you to scale by adding "PacMen" and then "Start Game", which allows PacMan to move dynamically accross the screen.

 # Upcoming features
-  Estheic changes to buttons to imporve color, shape, and size.
+  Esthetic changes to buttons to imporve color, shape, and size.

 # Installation
   No installation needed.
 Download files and they can be loaded directly into browser or code editor.